baleshwar-mahto/path_planning_reinforcement_learning/README.md

 ## The directory structure of the project
 ![Screenshot](dic_structure_move.png)</br></br>

-## Training of the Reinforcement Learning agent in the online Construct platform
+## Training of the Reinforcement Learning agent in the online Construct platform </br>
+The link to the online Construct platform used to train the RL agent can be found [here .](https://www.theconstructsim.com/) .</br>
 ![Screenshot](ur5_rviz-1.png)</br></br>

 ![Screenshot](rl_train.png)